Wrongful Death

 - Non-economic damages — loss of love, companionship, comfort, care, assistance, protection, affection, society, moral support; loss of training and guidance for children; loss of intimacy for spouses (loss of consortium)

-- Survivor action damages (in parallel) — pain and suffering the decedent experienced before death; medical expenses; punitive damages where conduct supports them (Cal.
+- Survivor action damages (in parallel) — pain and suffering the decedent experienced before death (available in cases qualifying under current law); medical expenses; punitive damages where conduct supports them (Cal.
 Civ.
 Code § 3294)

 Common case categories